Tree Identification on Satellite Images to Prevent Forest Fires

 In another Omdena project, our teams worked with Brazilian company Sintecsys to detect wildfires in close to real-time.
 The identification of trees from this project helped to facilitate the wildfire project.
 Currently, our machine learning models are being implemented in Sintecsys´s solution to prevent fires in the Amazon rainforest.

 The self-organized system of several teams trying different approaches methods of solving the problem was great.
-It’s a win-win as the engineers get the opportunity to leverage their skills on real-world problems and we find the best-fit solutions most efficiently.
+It’s a win-win as the teams of engineers get the opportunity to leverage their skills on real-world problems and we find the best-fit solutions most efficiently.